SocialiteProviders/Providers/src/HarID/README.md

 ```

 Default scopes are set to `openid profile email session_type`.
 Additional scopes could be `personal_code`, `roles` and `custodies`.
 Please see the [HarID documentation](https://harid.ee/en/pages/dev-info) for specifications.
+If you really want to add
+some additional scopes or replace the default ones, then please read the [documentation](https://laravel.com/docs/8.x/socialite#access-scopes).

 ### Returned User fields